PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Related Works

 \subsection{Single Image Dehazing}

 Early single image dehazing methods rely on hand-crafted priors.
-DCP~\cite{he2010single} assumes at least one low-intensity channel in local patches, while other priors~\cite{zhu2014single, fattal2014dehazing} use regularities to estimate transmission, but they often fail in sky regions and non-uniform haze.
-With data-driven learning, deep models become mainstream~\cite{ren2016single, cai2016dehazenet,li2017aod, liu2019griddehazenet, dong2020multi} and typically learn direct hazy-to-clear mappings~\cite{wu2021contrastive,qin2020ffa,guo2022image, song2023vision}, yet the lack of physical constraints reduces interpretability and robustness under complex real degradations.
-Recently, diffusion models~\cite{fan2026physics, lan2025schrodinger, wang2025learning,lan2025exploiting} have achieved high perceptual quality in dehazing due to their strong generative capabilities.
-However, they have a potential risk of occasionally hallucinating unfaithful details, which increases the risk of credibility issues in downstream tasks.
+DCP~\cite{he2010single} requires at least one low-intensity channel in local patches, while other priors~\cite{zhu2014single, fattal2014dehazing} use regularities to estimate transmission, but they often fail in sky regions and non-uniform haze.
+With data-driven learning, deep models have become mainstream~\cite{ren2016single, cai2016dehazenet,li2017aod, liu2019griddehazenet, dong2020multi, feng2024bridging, zhang2026bilevel, liu2019deep} and typically learn direct hazy-to-clear mappings~\cite{wu2021contrastive,qin2020ffa,guo2022image, song2023vision}, yet the lack of physical constraints reduces interpretability and robustness under complex real degradations.
+Diffusion models~\cite{fan2026physics, lan2025schrodinger, wang2025learning,lan2025exploiting} have achieved high perceptual quality in dehazing owing to their strong generative capabilities.
+However, they may occasionally hallucinating unfaithful details, which limiting the credibility issues in downstream tasks.
 This highlights the necessity of developing physically grounded frameworks that explicitly model the degradation process for reliable reconstruction.